Kirich2323/MuteGraph/README.md

 run
 - node .

-optional: you can run in with docker
+optional: you can run it with docker